 Management of the skin should be prompt and appropriate.
-Management should use resources to promote an ideal environment for skin care.
+Management should promote an environment that enables person centered skin care.

 Limitations of this procedure

 This procedure does not provide advice on dermatological conditions.
 Concerns with patient dermatological conditions will need a referral to a dermatologist.